-Learning Forward's Transforming Professional Learning to Prepare College- and Career-Ready Students: Implementing the Common Core is a multidimensional initiative focused on developing a comprehensive system of professional learning that spans the distance from the statehouse to the classroom.
-The project will reform policy and practice and apply innovative technology solutions to support and enhance professional learning.
-With an immediate focus on implementing Common Core State Standards and new assessments, the initiative provides resources and tools to assist states, districts, and schools in providing effective professional learning for current and future education reforms.
+This publication draws on Learning Forward's Transforming Professional Learning to Prepare College- and Career-Ready Students: Implementing the Common Core, which was a multidimensional initiative focused on developing a comprehensive system of professional learning that spans the distance from the statehouse to the classroom.
+The project goals were to reform policy and practice and apply innovative technology solutions to support and enhance professional learning.
+With an immediate focus on implementing Common Core State Standards and new assessments, the initiative provided resources and tools to assist states, districts, and schools in providing effective professional learning for current and future education reforms.

-This work is supported by Sandler Foundation, the Bill & Melinda Gates Foundation, and MetLife Foundation.
-Learn more at www.learningforward.org/publications/implementing-common-core
+This work was supported by Sandler Foundation, the Bill & Melinda Gates Foundation, and MetLife Foundation.